vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 Espcap is organized into these four modules representing the functional areas of the application:

 - `tshark.py`    – Wrapper API for tshark functionality
-- `jsonifier.py` – Filters elements from tshark JSON output not required for indexing
 - `indexer.py`   – Indexes packets in Elasticsearch or prints the packets
 - `espcap.py`    – Main program that accepts program arguments and initiates packet capture

 Each module contains a class that supports the given functionality.
-For sake of brevity, we'll discuss the core methods in each class, leaving out the details of the support methods.

 ###  Tshark Wrapper

 The Tshark wrapper class is designed to invoke *tshark* in a separate process, then pipe its output to the caller.
-We will define the path to *tshark* in the *espcap.yml* file that is located in a specific directory.
+The path to the *tshark* executable is set in the *espcap.yml* file.
 Taking a slight detour here and jumping ahead a bit, the [Espcap](https://github.com/vichargrave/espcap){:target="_blank"} project is maintained in a Github repo that includes a *config* directory which contains *espcap.py*.

 #### Class Initialization

-The Tshark class includes a member list that contains all the possible paths to *espcap.yml*.
-There are additional members that contain the *tshark* command to run and the *Jsonifier* object which we will discuss later.
-The first method in Tshark finds *espcap.yml* and sets a command member variable with the *tshark* path.
+The Tshark class includes the`_config_paths` list which contains all the possible paths to *espcap.yml* and the `_command` list, the first member of which is set to the *tshark* path in the *__init__()* method.

 {% highlight python linenos %}
+import signal
+import subprocess
+import sys
+import os
+import yaml
+import json

 class Tshark(object):
-    _jsonifier = Jsonifier()
+    _config_paths = ['espcap.yml','../config/espcap.yml','/etc/espcap/espcap.yml']
     _command = list()
-    _config_paths = ['espcap.yml','../config/espcap.yml','/etc/espcap/espcap.yml']

     def __init__(self):
         config = `None`